raoguchi/dsc106-wi24/tech_support.md

 {:.no_toc}

 {: .warning }
-We recently updated this page to accommodate the necessity of using Svelte and NPM starting from Lab 4.
+We recently updated this page to accommodate the necessity of deploying a gh-pages website from svelte.

 ## Table of contents
 {:.no_toc}